Modern browsers provide a default media player. Most have limited functionality to support accessibility.

 Support for Description Methods

-Media player functionality is required for some methods of providing audio description of visual information, as described in the Description page.
+Media player functionality is required for some methods of providing description of visual information (called audio description, video description, or described video), as explained in the Description page.
 To the best of our knowledge, the following media players provide such functionality:

 - Supports description in text file (VTT format):